 - You must remove all the liner backing material for the decal to adhere to the vessel correctly.

 - Apply the decal to the vessel and smooth out any air bubbles.

 This guide is based upon the California Harbors and Navigation Code, Vehicle Code, Penal Code y California Code of Regulations.

 Division of Boating and Waterways

-Get a boating license, discover places to boat in California, and get the latest boating news and alerts from the DBW.
+Get a California Boater Card, discover places to boat in California, and get the latest boating news and alerts from the DBW.

 Boating Safety Classes and Courses

 If you are required to have a California Boater Card and need to complete an approved boating safety course, you can do it all here.